-Join Dennis Taylor for an in-depth discussion in this video Copying column formulas instantly, part of Excel 2011 for the Mac: Mastering Formulas and Functions.
+Join Dennis Taylor for an in-depth discussion in this video Copying column formulas instantly, part of Excel 2011 for the Mac: Advanced Formulas and Functions.

 - When you're working with large lists of data in Excel, it's not uncommon to write a formula and then need to copy that formula down the entire column.
 In this particular worksheet called CopyColumnFormulas, there's a formula in cell F2 actually using a function called DATEDIF.
 This is covered elsewhere in the course.
 It tells us how many years have elapsed since the hire date here.
 And it does it in the same way that we would calculate birthdays.
 The actual year hasn't been reached until we reach that day of the year.